censorship-no/ceno-browser-v2/README.md

 Do not forget to run a Gradle sync in Android Studio after changing `local.properties`.
 If you specified any substitutions (e.g. GeckoView), they will be reflected in the modules list, and you'll be able to modify them from a single Android Studio window.
 For auto-publication workflow, use seperate Android Studio windows.

 # Ouinet Integration
-Prior to building the CENO Browser you will want to set the Ouinet configuration in a `local.properties`, by setting the following values:
+Prior to building Ceno Browser you will want to set the Ouinet configuration in a `local.properties`, by setting the following values:
 ```groovy
 CACHE_PUB_KEY="YOUR OUINET CACHE PUB KEY"
 INJECTOR_CREDENTIALS="ouinet:YOURINJECTORPASSWORD"